|Stages in Using Geyacc|

 <debug name="GEYACC" enabled="true"/>

 Along with the verbose file generated with the -v option, this will help you to find out what is going on in the parser when it reads some input.

 Note that contrary to false assumptions, there is no need to include in your system all libraries that come with Gobo Eiffel in order to take advantage of the facilities provided by geyacc.
-During the design of the parser skeleton, care has been taken to only use Kernel classes such as ARRAY or STRING, and therefore avoiding the unnecessary overhead of other library classes.
-As a consequence, only the three clusters listed above are required: the parser skeleton cluster and Kernel adaptation clusters allowing portability across various Eiffel compilers.
+During the design of the parser skeleton, care has been taken to only use kernel classes such as ARRAY or STRING, and therefore avoiding the unnecessary overhead of other library classes.
+As a consequence, only the two libraries listed above are required: the parser skeleton library and kernel adaptation library allowing portability across various Eiffel compilers.